madslundt/NetCoreMediatrSample/README.md

 ## Setting up application
 The application require 2 databases - one for the application it self and one for Hangfire.
  1. Create a new appsettings to your *ASPNETCORE_ENVIRONMENT* (eg appsettings.Development.json) and add the 2 new connection strings for application and Hangfire.
- 2. Run database changes to the application database by running the command `dotnet ef database update -s ../Src` inside DataModel folder (see commands in *DataModel/DatabaseContext.cs*).
+ 2. Run database changes to the application database by running the command `dotnet ef database update -s ../API` inside DataModel folder (see commands in *DataModel/DatabaseContext.cs*).
+ 3. Add connection string to the Identity server (IDP/appsettings.json or change environment and add a new appsettings).
+The database used for the application can also be used to the Identity server.
+Once the Identity server project is ran it will run the migrations for it.

 ## Setting up real time metrics
 Real time metrics require Grafana and InfluxDb.